speveril/cozy/readme.md

 This is stuff I intend to do, and/or am actively working on.
 I'm trying to keep this up to date with my commits.

 - RPGKit
-    - Add Sell to shop
-    - Load CSS all at the beginning somehow so you don't get flashes of unstyled content when opening menus (css in config.json)
     - Add dialog box options -- yes/no, more complicated things
     - Add saving/loading games
     - Add scripted movement for entities in Scenes